xLightsSequencer/xLights/README.txt

    -- bug (dkulp)   Fix crash on drag/drop if no sequence loaded -- bug (dkulp)   CreateCustomModel dialog would not allow selecting node type on OSX 2016.51  Nov 04, 2016
-   -- enh (cjd)  Update sequence checker to handle start channels in #IP:UNIVERSE:CHANNEL format -- bug (keithsw) Performance fix for animated GIFs.
+   -- enh (cjd)     Update sequence checker to handle start channels in #IP:UNIVERSE:CHANNEL format -- bug (keith)   Performance fix for animated GIFs.
 Example: "This is Halloween" went from 300 second save to 65 seconds.
-   -- bug (dkulp)   Fix mac<-->windows pictures effect filename mapping -- bug (dkulp)   Fix mapping onto nodes if nothing is mapped to the strand -- bug (dkulp)   Fix "Create Random Effects" taking forever to complete -- enh (dkulp)   Get the FPP Connect via FTP stuff working on the Mac, also allow named based FPP -- bug (keithsw) Fix GIF scaleing not working.
+   -- bug (dkulp)   Fix mac<-->windows pictures effect filename mapping -- bug (dkulp)   Fix mapping onto nodes if nothing is mapped to the strand -- bug (dkulp)   Fix "Create Random Effects" taking forever to complete -- enh (dkulp)   Get the FPP Connect via FTP stuff working on the Mac, also allow named based FPP -- bug (keith)   Fix GIF scaleing not working.
-   -- bug (keithsw) Sequence Checker issue for Stars layers #721 -- bug (dkulp)   Don't crash if polyline is set to singlechannel and start at right -- bug (keithsw) Fix #612 ... missing effect settings scroll bars -- enh (keithsw) Optimise logging in render loop ... means you cant turn on logging -- bug (cjd)  Avoid crash if pasted data is empty -- bug (cjd)  Fix github issue #709 "Fire effect height textbox entry" -- enh (keithsw) fixed change the link button image and hover text in the Setup screen #342 -- bug (dkulp)   Make sure picture effect is re-initted at start of effect -- bug (dkulp)   Fix crash on toggle strands when clicked on a strand instead of model -- enh (gil)     Add shutter support to DMX model.
+   -- bug (keith)   Sequence Checker issue for Stars layers #721 -- bug (dkulp)   Don't crash if polyline is set to singlechannel and start at right -- bug (keith)   Fix #612 ... missing effect settings scroll bars -- enh (keith)   Optimise logging in render loop ... means you cant turn on logging -- bug (cjd)     Avoid crash if pasted data is empty -- bug (cjd)     Fix github issue #709 "Fire effect height textbox entry" -- enh (keith)   fixed change the link button image and hover text in the Setup screen #342 -- bug (dkulp)   Make sure picture effect is re-initted at start of effect -- bug (dkulp)   Fix crash on toggle strands when clicked on a strand instead of model -- enh (gil)     Add shutter support to DMX model.